coder/docs/setup/installation.md

    a.
 Get a copy of your existing helm chart and save as `values.yaml`: `helm show values coder/coder > values.yaml`

    b.
 Edit the `values.yaml` file as needed.
+Be sure to remove the lines that you are *not* modifying, otherwise Coder will overwrite these values.

    c.
 Upgrade/install your Coder deployment with the updated helm chart (be sure
       to replace the placeholder value with your Coder version): `helm upgrade